devisis/rock-paper-scissors-lizard-spock/readme/README.md

 ## Testing

 All the buttons were working correctly.
 I tested this by by clicking on each one and making sure the right text popped up for each option.
+When testing the reset button all scores we're reset and game buttons rendered unclickable until game was restarted.

 ### Code Validation